-3. Soundproof Your Room for Free With Blankets
+3. Soundproof Your Room With Blankets

 If you’re wondering how to soundproof a room for free by using something you certainly have at home, blankets are your answer.
 Although stretching blankets over walls and windows may not be the most aesthetically pleasing solution, it is effective for all kinds of emergencies.